JEAN98/Memory-Game/README.md

-I was making this project in 2014 in the high school, is very interesting and good for to learn about matrix of a dinamic way, for the fact  that is better to learn playing, with the time I going to make  more changes little by little.
+I completed this project in 2014 during my high school years, it's  interesting and good if you want to learn about matrix of a dinamic way.
+In future days I will make  more changes.

-In this game we are going to have two matrix, the first is for to save images the game and the second is for to save numbers(it's logic matrix)
+In this game we are going to have two matrices, the first one is focused on to save images of the game and the second one is to save numbers(it's called like logic matrix)

-From view the users is a hard game, because the first image can to display but the next image can't to display, for that reason you need a lot attention in each image.
+From the user perspective, this could be a really hard game, because the first image is going to be displayed until the user selects a new one, based on this you need to pay a lot of attention in each image.

 I hope you like it